Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/PDF to CBR Conversion.md

 1. Download the "WinRAR and RAR command line tools" from [rarlab.com/download.htm](https://www.rarlab.com/download.htm).
 2. Extract the downloaded archive.
 3. Copy the `rar.exe` file to a folder that is included in your system's `PATH` environment variable.
 A common and reliable location is `C:\Windows\System32`.
-4. If Stirling-PDF is already running, restart it to ensure it recognizes the updated `PATH`.
+4. If Stirling PDF is already running, restart it to ensure it recognizes the updated `PATH`.

 ### macOS